 For babies and toddlers, the ideal temperature for sleeping is between 68 to 72 degrees Fahrenheit.
 It’s also important to note that the ideal humidity level for babies is the same as the recommended range for adults (30%-50%).

 Don’t forget that temperature is not the same as air humidity.
 The amount of moisture in the air can vary even if the room temperature stays the same.
+Choosing where to position a humidifier is crucial, too.
 So, if your bedroom is at your ideal sleeping temperature, it can still be too humid or too dry.
-A relative humidity level outside of the recommended 30% to 50% range could be causing you to have a miserable night’s sleep.
+A relative humidity level outside the recommended 30% to 50% range could be causing you to have a miserable night’s sleep.